anonymous-mathematician/Dissertation_Code/README.md

 Python code for the numerical experiments in Section 4 of my MSc dissertation on a singular forward–backward stochastic system with moving boundaries and its neural approximation.

-Both notebooks run top to bottom and print their results.
-Requires Python 3.10 or later with `torch`, `numpy`, `pandas` and `matplotlib`.

 ## Files

 **`Benchmark_and_Direct_Application.ipynb`** — Black–Scholes–Barenblatt benchmark against the